config-i1/greybox/cran-comments.md

 0 errors | 0 warnings | 0 note

 ## Downstream dependencies
-R CMD check on reverse dependencies of greyboxare okay.
+R CMD check on reverse dependencies of greybox are okay.
+The annoying bug, which ruined the vignnettes from time to time, is finally fixed.
 Checks for Windows give (as always) a NOTE about doMC, which is not available for Windows (for obvious reasons).
 The package is included in suggested of greybox.